10+ Spectacular Road Trips in South Africa You Can’t Miss!

 If you’ve never taken the time to break up your trip – boy, are you missing out!

-Situated 40km off the N1 between the two cities, is the stunning Eco Karoo Lodge.
+Situated 40km off the N1 between the two cities is the stunning Eco Karoo Lodge.
 Spend a night here, and you won’t see or hear another human being while you whip up a braai and take a plunge in the pool.

 It’s an epic alternative to the usual Colesberg stopover (and waaaay more photogenic).

 Next, make a detour to the incredible Valley of Desolation in Graaf Reinet.
-Stand in awe of the sheer cliffs of dolerite towering 120 metres from the valley floor against the vast backdrop the Camdeboo.
+Stand in awe of the sheer cliffs of dolerite towering 120 metres from the valley floor against the vast backdrop of the Camdeboo.

 It looks like Mars.
 With trees.